TetyanaHoldanova/airbus_ship_detection/README.md

 # airbus_ship_detection
 ## Project Description
-Deep Learning models for detecting ships in satellite images [Kaggle Airbus Competition](https://www.kaggle.com/c/airbus-ship-detection).
+Deep Learning model for detecting ships in satellite images for [Kaggle Airbus Competition](https://www.kaggle.com/c/airbus-ship-detection).

 ## Dataset
 The dataset used consisted of a set of images for training and testing, as well as a .csv file that contained rle-encoded strings for the training masks.